Feb 08, 2019

 Users switch from screen-to-screen and platform-to-platform with the assumption that what begins on one can seamlessly continue on another (then another).
 Today’s deep linking for iOS and Android capitalizes on this dynamic to turn taps and clicks into installs and revenue.

-We’ve covered the fundamentals of deep linking for several years and encourage you to check out recent posts and resources such as The Deep Linking Playbook for iOS12, Updated for 2019: The Ultimate Android Deep Linking Guide, and of course our website.
+We’ve covered the fundamentals of deep linking for several years and encourage you to check out other posts and resources such as our Android Deep Linking Guide (updated for 2019), and more on our deep linking solution.
 That said, here’s a simple illustration of how deep linking works:

 What’s different about today’s deep linking solutions is the breadth of insights marketers are able to deploy in using them.
 An exciting new data source is Branch cohort reporting, which helps marketers identify the relationships between marketing spend and channel + platform performance.
 For context, here’s an example of a Branch cohort reporting screen and level of granular insights it makes available: